Ethan's Magazine Articles (and Videos!)

 If you're a religious conservative, don't read my article Why Do Conservatives Hate Sex? either.

-Speaking of which, my Brief History of Conservatives highlights some of history's progress against conservatives over the years.
+My Brief History of Conservatives is an older article that highlights some of history's progress against conservatives over the years.

 Most of the articles listed here were written by me, but Sign Man was written about me for the local newspaper when I'd had enough of roadside advertising and decided to do something about it.